frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/course-schedule.md

 ![Course Schedule](/docs/assets/img/education/education-course schedule-3.png)

 To mark attendance for a course, click on **Attendance** in the Course Schedule.
 You will be redirected to a page, wherein the name of all the students will be listed along with check-boxes for marking attendance.
-YOu can check the Present students and **Mark Attendance**.
+You can check the Present students and **Mark Attendance**.
 You can also **Check All** or **Uncheck All** and mark attendance.

 ![Course Schedule](/docs/assets/img/education/education-course-schedule-4.gif)

-#### Video Tutorial on Course Scheduling
+## 4. Video Tutorial on Course Scheduling

 <div>
     <div class='embed-container'>